TascoGitGud/Customer-Churn-Prediction-and-Segmentation-for-an-E-commerce-Company/README.md

 ### 🔵 Part C - Unsupervised Learning (Customer Segmentation)

-Once we know who churned, the next question is: **are all churned customers the same?** If not, the company can offer different promotions to different groups.
+Once churned customers are identified, the next question is: **are all churned customers the same?** If not, the company can offer different promotions to different groups.

-Only churned customers (Churn = 1) were used in this part.
+Only churned customers (`Churn` = 1) were used in this part.

 #### 🔢 Step 1: Find the Right Number of Clusters